dhegedus99/MetGroupProject/README.md

 # MetGroupProject
 For our Group project in Research Training
-# How to use Github
+# How to use git
+1. Clone the repository
+- Open a new terminal
+- git clone

 <code> git pull reponame </code>